rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Both failvote and failfast system can provide more reliable outputs than a single module system with no voting, given that there is majority agreement.
 Let's examine each system.

 1. Failvote: In a failvote system, multiple modules or subsystems as used to perform a task, and the outputs of these modules are compared through voting.
 If there is a majority agreement among the modules, the output is considered reliable.
 This approach increases the system's reliability because it reduces the chances of a single module producing an erroneous result.
 By comparing outputs and considering the majority, the system can potentially overcome errors of failures in individual modules, improving overall accuracy.
-   2, Failfast: A failfast system operates similarly to a failvote system, but with a slightly different approach.
+2. Failfast: A failfast system operates similarly to a failvote system, but with a slightly different approach.
 In a failfast system, the modules or subsystems provide their outputs, and the system compares them.
 However, instead of waiting for majority agreement, the system accepts the output of the first module that provides a result.
 This approach assumes that the first module to produce an output is likely to be correct.
 By quickly accepting the first output, the system reduces the impact of potential errors in other modules, providing a faster and potentially more reliable result.

 In both cases, the failvote and failfast systems benefit from the inclusion of multiple modules or subsystems, which increases the likelihood of obtaining reliable outputs.
 This is in contrast to a single module system with no voting, where there is no redundancy or agreement mechanism to mitigate the risk of errors or failures in the module.

-### Which of the following thecniques is NOT used to achieve a reliable communication?
+### Which of the following techniques is NOT used to achieve a reliable communication?

 - [ ] Update the stable storage information if any data is received or transmitted, or any acknowledgement received
-- [ ]Use a stable storage to store information related to received data, transmitted data and acknowledgements
+- [ ] Use a stable storage to store information related to received data, transmitted data and acknowledgements
 - [ ] Sending acknowledgement after receiving a message
 - [x] Delete all records from the stable storage after a message has been transmitted successfully